crowdlingo/course/src/speaking/holidays.md

 ## Vocabulary

 <vocab-list>
-- Christmas
-  - period extending from Dec.
-24 to Jan.
-6
 - together
   - mentally and emotionally stable
-- favourite
-  - appealing to the general public
-- important
-  - of great significance or value
 - personally
   - as yourself
+- dramatically
+  - in a very impressive manner
+- National
+  - a person who owes allegiance to that nation
+- discount
+  - bar from attention or consideration
+- celebrate
+  - behave as expected during of holidays or rites

 <!-- blank -->